 - Try not to touch their face.

 Try to stay at least 1.5 metres away from people who are coughing or sneezing.
 (Even if they don’t have COVID-19, they might have germs you don’t want any way!).

 Don’t let fear put your child’s health at risk

-If your child is feeling unwell and you think they need to be seen by a doctor, especially in an emergency, there is no need to be concerned about the risk of them picking up the SARS-Cov-2 virus in a hospital, practice or other healthcare facility.
+If your child is feeling unwell and you think they need to be seen by a doctor, especially in an emergency, there is no need to be concerned about the risk of them picking up COVID-19 in a hospital, practice or other healthcare facility.
 Strict infection control measures (including personal protective equipment like masks and gowns, intensive cleaning routines and isolation procedures) are in place to protect everyone – children, families and staff.
 If your child requires urgent care or has an important procedure or treatment due, do not delay bringing them to hospital.
 Similarly, if your child is on prescribed medication as part of their treatment or homecare, it is important that they continue taking their medication.

 Be assured, the paediatric medical community is working tirelessly to ensure that all children with acute and/or chronic conditions are treated effectively and safely.

 What should I do if my child develops symptoms of COVID-19?